ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Here the option to stage modified and deleted contents and the option to provide a commit message are combined in `-am`.
 You can combine multiple options in a single one like here, the only restriction is that only the last option can take an argument, like the commit message.

 If you don´t specify a commit message when firing the commit command, an editor will be opened where you have to provide the message.
-You can configure what editor to use with
+You can configure the editor of your preference with

 ```
 git config --global core.editor <editor-name>